Celebrity Chef and Army General Urge Congress to Fix School Lunch

-Last Thursday, Rep. George Miller (D-CA) convened the House Education and Labor Committee for a hearing on the Improving Nutrition for America’s Children Act of 2010 (H.R.
+Last Thursday, Improving Nutrition for America’s Children Act of 2010 (H.R.
 5504), the House’s version of the Child Nutrition Act.

-Witnesses at the hearing included USDA Secretary Tom Vilsack; Chef Tom Colicchio of Top Chef; James D. Weill of the anti-hunger organization FRAC; Dr. Eduardo J. Sanchez, a family practice physician and health insurance executive; U.S. Army Major General Paul D. Monroe from the organization Mission Readiness; and Robert Rector of The Heritage Foundation (who was the only witness to speak against Child Nutrition legislation).
+Witnesses at the hearing included USDA Secretary Tom Vilsack; Top Chef; FRAC; Dr. Eduardo J. Sanchez, a family practice physician and health insurance executive; U.S. Army Major General Paul D. Monroe from the organization Mission Readiness; and Robert Rector of The Heritage Foundation (who was the only witness to speak against Child Nutrition legislation).

 Most of the legislators present seemed in favor of implementing Farm to School programs and removing junk food from schools.
 Those are great steps forward, but they’re only partial victories if the Child Nutrition Bill doesn’t receive full funding.
 Right now, the National School Lunch Program leaves schools with about $1.00 for each meal’s ingredients.
 This bill would add six cents – not enough to give every child access to a healthy meal.